 And All Was For An Appil, An early Seventeenth Century Canvaswork Picture

-Stitches: Entirely in cross stitch with the verse in counted satin stitch
+The piece is worked almost entirely in cross stitch/gros point, with the verse executed in counted satin stitch.

 Silk Floss, Cotton Floss, Graph Only, Finished Model